 Results of the charging test

 The panel is giving out the promised 5V of power, and even a little more: I saw between 5.06 and 5.13V readings on the meter.
-Realistically, it is able to charge a 3,200 mAh battery in about 2.5 hours as long as the weather is decent.
+Realistically, it is able to charge a 3,200 mAh battery in about 2.5 hours as long as the weather is decent (for example, iPhone 7 Plus battery is 2900 mAh so it will take even less).
 The solar panel is able to work in either sunny conditions or with periodical clouds.

 Pro's and con's